entando/entando-docs/README.md

 # entando-docs
-Documentation project for the Entando platform
+Project to hold the Ascii docs project for the Entando platform